by Craig Brelsford

 Mon.
 25 Feb.

-In a scrubby area a few minutes’ drive from downtown Kěndīng, I photographed Taiwan Hwamei (Garrulax taewanus, endemic sp.).
+In a scrubby area a few minutes’ drive from downtown Kěndīng, I photographed Taiwan Hwamei Garrulax taewanus (endemic sp.).
 On the road to Mǎnzhōu (滿洲), we found a pair of Oriental Skylark Alauda gulgula.
 Styan’s Bulbul were abundant everywhere; I saw no Light-vented Bulbul in the area.
 In the fields around Mǎnzhōu were Eastern Cattle Egret, Brown Shrike, and Black Drongo.
 We drove back to Pingtung University.
 Xiǎo Lǐ and his fellow student Gecko joined Chóng Hàn and me.
 It was hot: about 35 degrees.
 The four of us quickly found a Black-naped Oriole Oriolus chinensis diffusus.
-Xiǎo Lǐ and Gecko found our target bird: Taiwan Green Pigeon (Treron formosae formosae, endemic ssp. of Whistling Green Pigeon).
+Xiǎo Lǐ and Gecko found our target bird: Taiwan Green Pigeon Treron formosae formosae (endemic ssp.).
 The pigeons were resting in the branches of a small tree.
 My photographs show the green undertail coverts and red crown; the red on these birds was faint.
 Chóng Hàn and I drove to Tǔchéng (土城), a wetland near Táinán.
 We saw a large flock of Kentish Plover Charadrius alexandrinus nihonensis.
 Driving on, we found our target bird: Black-faced Spoonbill Platalea minor.
 A flock of about 25 was in a fish pond.
 In and around that wetland, I saw a few new species: Pacific Golden Plover Pluvialis fulva, Common Redshank Tringa totanus ussuriensis, Red-necked Stint Calidris ruficollis, and Black-crowned Night Heron Nycticorax nycticorax nycticorax.
 Northern Shoveler were once again numerous, as were Black-winged Stilt and Common Greenshank.
 Little Egret and Great Egret were abundant.
 Along an elevated highway, we found a rookery of Little Egret in the crowns of some trees.
 The crowns of the trees were just a few meters from the busy highway above.
-Other previously seen species: Grey Heron, Eastern Cattle Egret, Common Sandpiper, Common Moorhen, Little Grebe, Red Turtle Dove.
+Other previously seen species: Grey Heron, Eastern Cattle Egret, Common Sandpiper, Common Moorhen, Little Grebe, Red Collared Dove.
 We spent the night in Hǔwěi.

 Tues.
 26 Feb.

 On a foggy morning, we drove to the wetland called Áogǔ (鰲鼓).
-On the way there, we found Common Myna, Striated Swallow, and Black-faced Buntings Emberiza spodocephala. Áogǔ is rich in birds.
+On the way there, we found Common Myna, Striated Swallow, and Black-faced Bunting Emberiza spodocephala. Áogǔ is rich in birds.
 It’s one of the main wintering sites for Black-faced Spoonbill.
 Compared to similar wetlands in mainland China, birds at Áogǔ are more abundant and fear man less.
 Ducks: Northern Pintail, Tufted Duck Aythya filigula, two Falcated Duck Mareca falcata, a single male Eurasian Teal, and a single female Gadwall.
 Rails: Common Moorhen, Eurasian Coot Fulica atra.
-Other non-passerines: Red Turtle Dove, Black-winged Stilt, Common Kingfisher, African Sacred Ibis, Caspian Tern, Black-faced Spoonbill (about 50; very shy, very sensitive), Great Cormorant, Little Egret, Great Egret, Eurasian Curlew Numenius arquata, Far Eastern Curlew Numenius madagascariensis, Grey Plover Pluvialis squatarola squatarola, exactly two Purple Heron Ardea purpurea manilensis, Common Snipe Gallinago gallinago, and Black-headed Gull Chroicocephalus ridibundus.
-Passerines: Plain Prinia, Eurasian Magpie, Black Drongo, Daurian Redstart, Light-vented Bulbul, Pacific Swallow, Manchurian Bush Warbler Horornis borealis, and Long-tailed Shrike (Lanius schach formosae, endemic ssp.).
+Other non-passerines: Red Collared Dove, Black-winged Stilt, Common Kingfisher, African Sacred Ibis, Caspian Tern, Black-faced Spoonbill (about 50; very shy, very sensitive), Great Cormorant, Little Egret, Great Egret, Eurasian Curlew Numenius arquata, Far Eastern Curlew Numenius madagascariensis, Grey Plover Pluvialis squatarola squatarola, exactly two Purple Heron Ardea purpurea manilensis, Common Snipe Gallinago gallinago, and Black-headed Gull Chroicocephalus ridibundus.
+Passerines: Plain Prinia, Oriental Magpie, Black Drongo, Daurian Redstart, Light-vented Bulbul, Pacific Swallow, Manchurian Bush Warbler Horornis borealis, and Long-tailed Shrike Lanius schach formosae (endemic ssp.).
 After dark, Chóng Hàn and I drove to Ālǐshān (阿里山).

 Wed.
 27 Feb.